-Jump Down to Antarctica Itineraries-

 Antarctica is an icy, intriguing wonderland full of wildlife and scientific treasures, attracting researchers and intrepid travellers alike with its beautiful geography.
 True adventurers brave the extreme climate to discover the rich animal kingdom surrounding the white continent.

-It is hard to say which of Antarctica’s attractions are most memorable but the two main draws for us are the stunning scenery and wide variety of unique wildlife.
+It is hard to say which attractions are most memorable but the two main draws for us are the stunning scenery and wide variety of unique wildlife.
 You would never have guessed that ice could reflect so many different shades of blue, green and grey.
-Animals abound and the sea lions and king penguins on South Georgia, emperor penguins on Antarctica, and beautiful pods of orcas gliding through the icy oceans are just some of the natural wonders you could observe.
+Some of the natural wonders you may see include elephant seals and king penguins on South Georgia, emperor penguins on Antarctica, and beautiful whales gliding through icy oceans.

 On an Antarctica Expedition you can kayak the cold crystal waters, camp overnight on the ice, scuba dive, hike the snowy terrain, stand up paddle board, take a helicopter ride and even do the polar plunge.

-Did You Know…that during the winter months Antarctica experiences a Polar Night?
+Did You Know…during the winter months Antarctica experiences a Polar Night?
 This means the polar circle receives no direct sunshine a few months each year.

 Antarctica Expeditions – The Details